vipulnaik/diet-exercise-health/notes/2023-exercise-tracker.md

 morning temperatures led me to wait a bit before going to run, and I couldn't choose the exactly optimal time as I needed to be at a logical stopping point with work.

+## 2023-11-06: skipped run due to recent rain (so wet sidewalks) and ongoing probability of rain

+On 2023-11-06, I skipped my run due to recent rain and wet sidewalks, as well as the moderately high ongoing probability of rain.
+This also effectively serves as a knee rest day, as it appears I haven't skipped my run for over 30 days so far.